tdgeter/Mobile-App-Dev-Projects/To Do - Base Build from Abdo/README.md

 <div align="center">  <img width="344" height="218" alt="image" src="https://github.com/user-attachments/assets/8a9c27ac-ba71-4e67-9fd9-4948c70bb4a2" />
 </div>

-<p> I expanded on the app by adding the descripition attribute to each task item, and also added a "Date Added" line to each task.
-Along with this, I created a category selector that allows a user to select from a pre-set number of categories.
+<p> I expanded on the app by adding the descripition attribute and a "Date Added" line to each task.
+Along with this, I created a category selector that allows a user to select from a pre-defined selection of categories.
 The color of the to-do item will then change based on the category assigned to it. </p>
 <div align="center"> <img width="337" height="673" alt="image" src="https://github.com/user-attachments/assets/891e75d4-8fe9-49b9-85d2-0c309fadf1c1" />
 </div>